How regularly you should change your air filters might depend on the following:

 - Air pollution levels and construction around the residence

 For basic 1"–3" air filters, manufacturers usually direct you to replace them every 30–60 days.
-If you deal with from light to moderate allergies, you could install a better air filter or change them even more regularly.
+If you have from light to moderate allergies, you could install a better air filter or change them even more regularly.

-Or, if you live a more country location or less occupied house (like a vacation residence) and there are a reduced number of cars around, yearly may be often enough.
+Or, if you reside a more rural spot or less occupied residence (like a vacation house) and there are not as many cars around, yearly may be often enough.

-Here are averages that could help you know how frequently you should replace the air filter at your residence:
+Here are averages that could help you know how regularly you should get a new air filter at your house:

-- Average suburban house without pets: every 90 days
+- Average suburban residence without pets: every 90 days

 - One dog or cat: every 60 days